jshuadvd/hacks-n-notes/performance/perfmatters.md

 ### Critical Path CSS Render

-* load critical css inlined and minimized in the <head> (determine it programatically [criticalcss.com](https://criticalcss.com/) [criticalCSS](https://github.com/addyosmani/critical-path-css-tools)) aim for < 14kb so it transfers on the first trip in the HTTP request.
+* load critical css inlined and minimized in the <head> (determine it programatically [critical-path-css-tools by Addy Osmani](https://github.com/addyosmani/critical-path-css-tools)) aim for < 14kb so it transfers on the first trip in the HTTP request.
 * load the rest of the css dynamically with JS [loadCSS](https://github.com/filamentgroup/loadCSS).
 Set a cookie to flag that the css is already loaded.